 Eric Piccione, Assistant Professor of Game Design

-Sang Nam, Assistant Director, Mason Computer Game Design Program.
+Sang Nam, Director, Mason Computer Game Design Program.

 These game pros will share their history and expertise in both the development and business sides of this dynamic industry.

 Make your dream a reality this summer!
-The Game & Technology Academy offers you two convenient options: residential and commuter (day).
-You can come every day as a commuter student, or hang out on campus for the duration as a residential student.
+The Game & Technology Academy offers you two convenient program options: residential and virtual.
+You can participate in as many residential or virtual sessions as you like, up to all three residential or all four virtual sessions.
 Here are the options:

-This option gives you the flexibility to attend the program and gain all of the knowledge, skills, and experience you’re looking for while still having time for, vacation, or other activities.
+This option gives you the flexibility to attend the program and gain all of the knowledge, skills, and experience from the comfort of your home.

 Residential Option –

-- Attend as many sessions as you like
+- Enroll in as many sessions as you like

-If you enroll in this option, you’ll have a more immersive experience and get a taste of college life in the process.
+Available for three one-week sessions, this option provides a more immersive experience and offers a taste of college life in the process.

-- Stay on the George Mason Campus for the full 13-day session.
+- Stay on the George Mason Campus for the full six-day session

-- Take part in special evening workshops and presentations, as well as fun weekend activities around the area.
+- Take part in special evening workshops and presentations

 The Game & Technology Academy welcomes hundreds of game technology and design oriented students every year.
 Our students work together to help each other master tools and techniques, tweak ideas, and offer suggestions and critiques to create the best work possible.
 You’ll meet people who have a wide variety of skills, some of which are different from your own—and that makes this program a great chance to learn from each other as well as the professors and experts from Mason!